-This does require that we connect our Google Search Console.
-Some people may not love that but for me, I like knowing that they are using search console data because it's perfectly accurate, unlike some of the other SEO tools I've used.
+This requires that we connect to our Google Search Console.
+Some people may not love that, but for me, I enjoy knowing that they are using search console data because it's perfectly accurate, unlike some of the other SEO tools I've used.

 This is just scratching the surface of what this feature can do, but for the sake of keeping this post reasonably concise, I'm going to leave that for another day.

-With the content planner, we can paste either keywords or URLs (from domains we have connected to Surfer with GSC) into the search and we'll get tons of helpful insights.
+With the domain planner, we can paste either keywords or URLs (from domains we have connected to Surfer with GSC) into the search, and we'll get tons of helpful insights.

-The results pages will look different for domains and keyword searches.
-Domain searches show you more opportunities for "quick wins" with existing content while keyword content planner searches work more towards giving you new ideas.
+The results page will look different for domains and keyword searches.
+Domain searches show you more opportunities for "quick wins" with existing content, while keyword content planner searches work more toward giving you new ideas.